Thilanka-lt/prj01_Solanum_lycopercicum_trichome/Data_and_downloading.md

 ## 1. Download the raw data

-The expression data are dowloaded from the NCBI SRA database.
+The expression data are downloaded from the NCBI SRA database.

 Species | Tissue | Accession
 -------- |-------|---------